jacopo-chevallard/FortranParser/README.md

 * The precision of real numbers can be adapted to the calling program by adjusting the KIND parameter rn in the external module parameters.

-* The package comilation is based on CMake
+* The package compilation is based on CMake

 * The package contains some test programs to demonstrate implementation and performance of the function parser.

 ## Credits

-The original farser, by Roland Schmehl can be found at http://fparser.sourceforge.net.
+The original fparser, by Roland Schmehl can be found at http://fparser.sourceforge.net.

 The function parser concept is based on a C++ class library written by Juha Nieminen <warp@iki.fi> available from: